CollectionBuilder/collectionbuilder-sheets/pages/setup/metadata.md

 - The full URL to the object's file online *or* the full filename of the item's file contained in the "objects" folder of this repository.
 - *Please note:* if you are testing online using the demo collection, only links will work!
+- Leave blank if their is no object file, or if it is a YouTube video.
 - Examples:
     - link to image: `https://digital.lib.uidaho.edu/digital/iiif/bar-stock/1147/full/max/0/default.jpg`
     - link to image: `https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg`
     - link to PDF: `https://cdm17254.contentdm.oclc.org/utils/getfile/collection/idahowater/id/186/filename/iwdl-cda_ellis_1932.pdf`
+    - image in the repository "objects" folder: `demo_001.jpg`
+    - PDF in the repository "objects" folder: `demo_002.pdf`
 - **Important note on external items:** URLs to external media should always be secure HTTPS links.
 Media at HTTP links are likely to be blocked by browser security defaults as [mixed content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), thus will not appear on your pages!

 ### youtubeid

 - This is the unique string assigned to a video when it is uploaded to YouTube.
 An easy way to find this is to look at the url for your YouTube video.
 The ID will be the string attached to the end of the url.
 For example, in "https://www.youtube.com/watch?v=sHhk1eAgopU" the youtubeid is `sHhk1eAgopU`.
-- Fill in `youtubeid` for **only** for YouTube items--leave it blank for all other items!
+- Fill in `youtubeid` **only** for YouTube items--leave it blank for all other items!
 If your collection does not contain YouTube videos, you can delete the column.
 - Example value: `sHhk1eAgopU`

 ### title